Sol Gabetta: Career

+In August 2024, Gabetta performed the UK premiere of Francisco Coll’s Cello Concerto with the BBC Symphony Orchestra, conducted by Tianyi Lu, at the BBC Proms.

 Supported by a private stipend from the Rahn Kulturfonds, Gabetta performs on a cello by G. B. Guadagnini dating from 1759.
 She resides in Switzerland and has been teaching cello at the Basel Music Academy since 2005.
 She is also a regular presenter for the programme KlickKlack, for Bavarian Radio (BR-Klassik).